 So let’s just follow through simple and sure-shot steps to Set up Plex Media Server on Windows 10.

-Before moving on how to actually set it up, let’s just know the prerequisites to quickly hit the nail.
+Before moving on to how to actually set it up, let’s just know the prerequisites to quickly hit the nail.

 Things that you’ll need: